MicrosoftDocs/dynamics365-guidance/guidance/business-processes/acquire-to-dispose-retire-dispose-assets.md

 ---

-# Retire and dispose of assets
+# Support your organization’s business processes to retire and dispose of assets with Dynamics 365

 ***This applies to: Dynamics 365 Business Central, Dynamics 365 Finance, Dynamics 365 Supply Chain Management***